top of page

 Common Chimney Problems and How to Fix Them

 Despite regular maintenance, chimneys may encounter various problems over time.
-Here are some common chimney problems and how to address them:
+Here are some common chimney problems on residential roofs and how to address them:

 1. Cracked or deteriorating masonry: Cracked or deteriorating masonry can be repaired by a professional chimney contractor.
 They will assess the extent of the damage and recommend the appropriate repairs, such as tuckpointing or chimney rebuilding.